thepmsquare/concealed/README.md

 ### output

-Note: Output image will be in RGB / RGBA mode only.
+Note: Output image will be in RGBA mode only.

 PNG